jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

 }
 ```

-(Rust is not alone here.
-There are benefits to having an explicit name.
-Requiring a name makes it [harder to use union types to use for
-errors][trouble-typed-errors].
-This article is not about Rust, please
-don't @ me.)

-This "on demand" characteristic of union types is similar to Java's
+That Sorbet allows defining union types on demand is similar to Java's
 `throws` clause, but more powerful: `throws A, B, C` is not a type,
 while `T.any(A, B, C)` is.
 We'll see why that matters below.